 What types of assessments are given in PreKindergarten students?
 The ESI-R (Early Screening Inventory) test is required for all PreK programs to identify potential developmental delays and English Language Acquisition (ELA) support needs.
 This screening tool assesses such things as language, cognition, perception, and motor development.
 Each child is assessed by the ESI-R assessment in order to rule out any possible developmental delays.
 If your child doesn’t speak English, or has an IEP, he or she is exempt.
 Informal assessments are routinely documented and recorded by teachers.
 We use Teaching Strategies Gold, an authentic assessment system aligned with the NYS PreKindergarten Standards to document and assess students’ progress.

 What is included in the PreKindergarten curriculum?
 PreK students learn through play.
 We place emphasis on nurturing independence, the process of learning, and the all around growth of each student.
-Students will be engaged in ten units of study throughout the year, such as transportation, plants, light, and water.
-Within these units of study, children are engaged in learning centers that provide developmentally appropriate experiences that promote socio-emotional, cognitive, and academic skills.
-Students have an hour of gross motor play each day, two hours of Center Time (Blocks, Dramatic Play, Puppetry, Art, Table Toys, Sand/Water Table, Writing Center, Listening Center) in addition to Read Alouds, Small Group Activities, Whole Class Meeting Time, and subjects taught by specialist Teachers such as Music, Science, and Library.
+Students will be engaged in nine units of study throughout the year, such as transportation, plants, light, and water.
+Within these units of study, children are engaged in learning centers that provide developmentally appropriate experiences that promote socio-emotional, cognitive, and literacy and language skills.
+Students have an hour of gross motor play each day, two hours of Center Time (Blocks, Dramatic Play, Puppetry, Art, Table Toys, Sand/Water Table, Writing Center, Listening Center) in addition to Read Alouds, Small Group Activities, Whole Class Meeting Time, and subjects taught by specialist Teachers such as Music, Science, Art and Technology.

 When will I get my child’s class assignment?
 Class assignments will be mailed to families during the week before school begins.
 Included will be procedures for the first day of school.